Chaitra-Shenoy/RDBMS_Project/README.md

 # RDBMS_Project
-All the images are to be placed in a folder called images, and the .css files are to be placed in a file called css.
-The images and css folder needs to be present in RDBMS_Project.
-The necessary tables with the fields are to be created in phpmyadmin for the website to work.
+Place the folder RDBMS_Project in htdocs.
+In phpmyadmin, import the database tables and content by importing the .sql file present in the folder Travel-Portal.
+The name of the sql file is restaurant.sql